MrLoh/thesis-davidson/manuscript.md

 [^no-sexism]: I think it is pretty clear that Davidson [-@Davidson:1990tt, p.
 78] misinterprets Turing when he suggests that Turing wants the computer to play the literal imitation game and pretend to be a *woman* and that the interrogator's task would be to decide on the gender.
 This becomes pretty clear when Turing says: "If the man were to try and pretend to be the machine [...]" [-@Turing:1950cm, p.
 435] and from all his examples that are focused on how the machine can imitate being a *human* not a woman.
 [See also  @Copeland:2000tt, p.
 526.]

 [^baseline]: Turing's idea is that a baseline is established by the traditional imitation game, in which a man tries to imitate a woman and the interrogator has to decide on the gender.
 While this might not be the best way to establish a baseline, it means that Davidson's critique that "Turing does not say what he would make of a computer that was consistently chosen over the [...human] to be the [...human]" [-@Davidson:1990tt, p.
-78], is ill-conceived, as the computer will always unambiguously fall over or under the baseline within a margin of error.
+78], is ill-conceived, as the computer will unambiguously fall over or under the baseline within a margin of error.

 <!--
 - Overview of this Section